Ninja-Librarian/UFC-data-analysis/README.md

 process the data.

 Data Limitations:
-• Data is from 1994 – 2021
+• Data is from 1993 – 2021
 • How the data was originally collected is unknown so there may be inaccuracies.
 • A lot of values are missing

 Why this data?
-Because UFC is cool and finding my own data was really hard.
+Because UFC is cool.

 Ethical Considerations:
 The names of real people are included in the data.
 The data is part of open-source